 Once again, communication is important at this stage.
 Employees need to know what is going on, what has changed and what is expected of them.
 Training needs to be thorough, but also empathetic to the fears that staff may be experiencing.
 The rules should also be posted and allow for repetitive consumption.

-- Discuss communication protocols and plans should risk increase suddenly
+- Discuss communication protocols and plans for vaccination guidelines or if risk increases suddenly

 - Have training programs available for every level – front line employees, employees with access to visitors, employees working with food, employees with no customer contact, visitors who enter the facility, etc.